Group of incoming Freshman

 Something I love about CICS/UMass Amherst: I appreciate the vibrant and inclusive community at CICS and UMass, which makes me feel at home and supported in all my endeavors.

-Advice for prospective students in their college search: When searching for the right college, prioritize finding a place where you can grow both academically and personally.
+Advice for prospective students in your college search: When searching for the right college, prioritize finding a place where you can grow both academically and personally.
 Look beyond rankings to consider campus culture, hands-on learning opportunities, and support systems that align with your goals and values.

 Image